Frequently Asked Questions

 6. If I take Air Force ROTC classes, am I committed to military or government service once I join?

-- There is no service commitment for students who take our classes with no intention of becoming a US Air Force or US Space Force officer, such as our academic AES class.
-For these types of students, it's only another class.
-If you are interested in becoming an officer, there is NO service commitment during the first two years of the Air Force ROTC program, the General Military Course (GMC), unless you have an Air Force ROTC scholarship (see FAQ #1).
-If you decide to stay and join the Professional Officer Course (POC) in the last two years of the program, you will sign an allocation contract with the US Air Force or US Space Force and then be under a service obligation.
+- There is no service commitment for students who take our classes with no intention of becoming a US Air or Space Force officer, such as our academic AES class.
+If you are interested in becoming an officer, there is NO service commitment during the first two years of the Air Force ROTC program, which is called the General Military Course (GMC), unless you have an Air Force ROTC scholarship (see FAQ #1).
+If you decide to stay and join the Professional Officer Course (POC) in the last two years of the program, you must compete for an Enrollment Allocation (EA) to then be contracted into the Inactive Ready Reserve (IRR) while you complete the AFROTC program.
+You will not have other military obligations during this period, but will simply need to be a full-time student including your ROTC courses (12 credit hours).
 For Air Force ROTC scholarship students, you are obligated once you have activated the scholarship and entered your sophomore year.

 - Yes, for the following reasons: